 Unfortunately, their stories too rarely make it beyond the Appalachian Mountains.
 How many, for example, have read about doctors in Eastern Kentucky who prescribe vegetables and fruit to their patients for pre-diabetes and diabetes?
-It’s part of the region’s pioneering “farmacy” program.
+It’s part of the Community Farm Alliance’s pioneering “farmacy” program.

 Appalshop was born in a used tire storefront in 1969 as a War on Poverty program, but it’s work became a reaction to how the War on Poverty told the story of Appalachia, according to Rachel Garringer, public affairs director at Appalshop’s radio station WMMT.
 It was another example of how stories were often told by outsiders who wrote about families needing to be saved, and the saving and solutions typically came from outsiders.

 “Defining Appalachian culture is often a top-down process, in which individuals with power or capital tell us who or what we are,” Elizabeth Catte wrote in her book “What You Are Getting Wrong About Appalachia.”